Benhur Abalos: Chairman of the Metropolitan Manila Development Authority (2021–2022)

-Secretary of the Department of Interior and Local Government
+Secretary of the Department of Interior and Local Government (2022–2024)

-On May 13, 2022, Atty.
-Victor Rodriguez, the spokesperson of presumptive president Bongbong Marcos, announced that Abalos has accepted Marcos's nomination to become the Secretary of the Interior and Local Government.
+On May 13, 2022, Victor Rodriguez, the spokesperson of presumptive president Bongbong Marcos, announced that Abalos had accepted Marcos's nomination to become the Secretary of the Interior and Local Government.
 The announcement came a few days after the 2022 presidential elections while Marcos had a commanding lead in the partial and unofficial tallies.

 Abalos said he would bring his extensive political experience when he leads the Department of the Interior and Local Government (DILG) under the administration of Marcos.
-At this time when there is a strong call for our nation’s unity, Abalos said the "DILG will play a paramount role in promoting peace and order and in bringing together our local government units."
+At this time when there is a strong call for our nation's unity, Abalos said the "DILG will play a paramount role in promoting peace and order and in bringing together our local government units."
+Notable achievements during his time as DILG Secretary include the recruitment of former Moro rebels into the Philippine National Police and the implementation of the Buhay Ingatan, Droga’y Ayawan (BIDA) program, which significantly increased drug confiscations by seven times compared to the previous administrations.